 CAN WE COUNT ON YOU and four friends to put together five Easter baskets - one for each of you - for needy Long Beach kids?

-OPERATION EASTER BASKET seeks to bring joy and hope to children in desperate situations right here in Long Beach through gift-filled Easter Baskets containing items such as:
+OPERATION EASTER BASKET seeks to bring joy and hope to children in desperate situations right here in the Long Beach area through gift-filled Easter Baskets containing items such as:

 1. First, decide whether your gift will be for a boy or girl and choose an age category: (0-2), (2-4), (5-7), (8-10), (11-13) or (14-16).
 Attach a note to the handle of your Easter basket that says "BOY" or "GIRL" and the age category (i.e. BOY, age 5-7).

-2. Find a basket that you can use to create your Easter Basket.
+2. Find an Easter basket or Easter bucket (buckets are provided on the week of Easter at Bay Shore Church) that you can use to hold your goodies.
 Take a look at the items listed below to judge the size basket you think you'll need.

-3. Then, fill your basket with a variety of gifts:
+3. Then, fill your basket with a variety of gifts and essential items that will delight a kid.
+Contents should average $20-$25:

 : stacking blocks, pull toys, bathtub toys, small stuffed toys.
 Ages 2-4: dolls, wooden puzzles, educational toys, busy blocks, teddy bears, puppets, books.
 Ages 5-7: action figures, legos, bubble bath, balls, Barbies, stickers, play dough, paint sets.
 Ages 8-12: board games, watches, Frisbees, soccer balls, footballs, purses.
 Ages 13-16: back packs, diaries, perfume, make-up, watches, jewelry, books.